evantann/homelab/README.md

 1. In the menu, select 'Intenet gateways'
 2. Select 'Create internet gateway'
 3. Give a name tag that is associated with the VPC
-4. Select 'Create internet gatway'
+4. Select 'Create internet gateway'
 5. Under 'Actions', select 'Attach to VPC'
 6. Select the VPC
 7. Click on 'Attach internet gateway'